legluondunet/MyLittleLutrisScripts/Grand Theft Auto - Vice City/README.md

 ### Technical notes:
 - reVC Github version commit a16fcd8, compiled 21 september 2021
-- You will need to install glfw-x11 or glfw-wayland libraries depending on the protocol used by the video server installed.
+- You will need to install glfw-x11 or glfw-wayland libraries depending the video server protocol you use
+- Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts